 As a pet parent, one of the biggest decisions you will have to make is what food should your dog eat?
 Picking a food that is nutritious, delicious and helps keep your pup at a healthy weight is a big decision.

-Pet nutrition comes with its fair share of buzzwords — all-natural, real meat, and more recently, grain-free.
+There are so many things to consider when deciding what your dog should eat.
+Dog food can be fresh, freeze-dried, raw, wet or dry.
+You also read claims of all-natural, real meat, limited ingredient and more recently, grain-free.
 But what do they really mean?
-With grain-free diets, in particular, being under scrutiny right now, we wanted to share some food facts that any pet owner should consider before deciding whether or not to go against the grain.
+With grain-free diets for dogs, in particular, being under scrutiny right now, due to reported cases of Dilated Cardiomyopathy we wanted to share some food facts that any pet owner should consider before deciding whether or not to go against the grain.

 A common misconception is that grain allergies and gluten intolerances are one and the same.
 Grain allergies refer to adverse reactions to the larger food group of grains, including corn, rice, and wheat.
 Gluten intolerance, on the other hand, is the inability to process gluten, a protein found in specific grains like wheat, barley, and rye.
 While gluten is only found in grains, not all grains contain gluten.

 Why are pet owners suddenly concerned about a grain-free diet?